samuelastech/ar-rv/README.md

 # Augmented Reality and Virtual Reality (AR/VR)

-A playground for practicing AR/VR
+A playground for practicing AR/VR.
+It was used during my Computer Science bachelor's degree graduation.

 ## Marker